Violet-green swallow: Habitat

 The type of habitat occupied by violet-green swallows varies depending on their geographical location and elevation.
 Across their range, these birds can be found in deciduous, coniferous and mixed forests, as well as within canyons and in close proximity to large cliffs.
 Breeding and non-breeding habitats do not differ much except that breeding habitat is usually at lower elevations.
 Violet-green swallows have also been observed nesting around buildings in more settled areas.

 Distribution

-Violet-green swallows are a predominantly western species, with the rare sighting of individuals in eastern North America.
+Violet-green swallows are a predominantly western North American species, with the rare sighting of individuals in eastern North America.
 The distribution of the species can be divided on the basis of the recognized subspecies, but the entire range spans from central Alaska down to Mexico.
 Longitudinally, the range borders the west coast of Alaska, British Columbia and the United States, and extends eastward into southwestern Alberta, Montana, the Dakotas and Texas.
 The breeding range spans almost the entire distribution, while the winter range is restricted to Mexico.